 3. What’s something you accomplished with your blog this year that you’re proud of?

 Being diagnosed with prostate cancer was utterly devastating.
 And I had no plans to talk about it.
-My wife knew I was having a hard time and never pressured me to speak.
+My wife knew I was struggling and never pressured me to speak.
 Instead, she would spend hours by my side, holding my hand with her head on my shoulder.
 Often, we would be in total silence.
 And being together was very comforting.

 Then one day, she suggested that I write a journal.
 A private journal, not to be shared with anyone.
 Even she wouldn’t read it.
 The journal helped me deal with my emotions and was incredibly therapeutic.
 Eventually, my writing turned into a book and was the start of my blog.
 I had no expectations as I was writing for myself.
 It’s become a true labour of love.

-Overall, I’m most proud that my book is distributed free to everyone newly diagnosed across Canada by Prostate Cancer Foundation BC.
+Overall, I’m most proud that my book is distributed free to everyone newly diagnosed across Canada by Prostate Cancer Foundation Canada.
 The name of the book is Prostate Cancer Strikes: Navigating the Storm.

 My book is part of a package named the Reef Knot Kit.
-To learn more, please watch my YouTube video named Gogs’ Reef Knot Kit.
+To learn more, please watch my YouTube video, Gogs’ Reef Knot Kit.
 And if you know anyone newly diagnosed with prostate cancer in Canada, please let them know about this free resource.

 In addition, every Prostate Cancer Awareness month, I give the ebook version away free anywhere in the world for 5-days via Amazon.

 4. What are a couple of your best blogging tips?